DualWielding/DW_Website/_posts/posts/2017-10-09-first-game.en.markdown

 the open-source limitation wasn't really an issue.
 We also decided to pick all our arts on the internet.
 Creating a 100% open-source game we could be proud of.
-Also, this was the cheapest option and we have no graphist and no sound-designer.
+Also, this was the cheapest option and we have no graphic-designer and no sound-designer.

 ### Stellar Wrath

 We started the Jam with a brain-storm.
 We had 3 ideas.

 First: a break-up simulator.
-The player would have been a girl trying to break-up with her boyfried named Mark.
+The player would have been a girl trying to break-up with her boyfriend named Mark.
 The idea was to have a dozen possible endings.
 We would have ended up creating some sort of [Confess my Love](http://store.steampowered.com/app/637850/Confess_My_Love/) clone.

-Second: a phylosophy teacher simulator.
+Second: a philosophy teacher simulator.
 The idea was to gather quotes from peoples such as Kant, Nietzsche, Jaden Smith and Paris Hilton, mix them and then make the player discriminate them under time pressure.
 We didn't do it, but I bet it would have been pretty hard to find all these quotes.